- New Year, new updates! What you need to know about ENERGY STAR Portfolio Manager! NEW

 - Build your knowledge with our new series of Energy Benchmarking Data Snapshots!
 NEW

-Coming soon!
-ENERGY STAR certification in Canada
+Get ready now!
+ENERGY STAR certification in Canada is coming soon!

 You asked for it; we are bringing it!
 NRCan is hard at work adapting the ENERGY STAR certification process for use in Canada so that you can earn recognition for your top-performing energy-efficient buildings.

 Starting in 2018, eligible building types will be able to apply for certification and share their success with everyone who walks by or through their doors.
 To qualify, your building will need to earn an ENERGY STAR score of at least 75, meet certain other eligibility criteria, and have your application verified by a licensed professional.

 We will share more information about this exciting initiative as it becomes available, including eligibility requirements, application procedures, and guidance for licensed professionals on performing verifications.
 In the meantime, there are some general steps you can take to get ready:

 - If you are not already registered in ENERGY STAR Portfolio Manager, visit our ENERGY STAR Portfolio Manager Access page to get started.

 - Make sure you’re benchmarking, and that you have at least one full year of consumption data for all your meters.